uqmars/constitution/Constitution.md

 ## 25 ACQUISITION CLAUSE

-25.1 In the event that The Club is ever acquired by another Club/Society or enters into a subsidiary affiliation agreement, this shall occur for an up-front cost no less than one hundred thousand (100,000) Australian dollars to be channelled to be used in-line with the purpose of this Club/Society.
+25.1 In the event that The Club is ever acquired by another Club/Society or enters into a subsidiary affiliation agreement, this shall occur for an up-front cost no less than one hundred thousand (100,000) Australian dollars to be channelled to be used in-line with the purpose of The Club.

 25.2 From the date that such acquisition / agreement is finalised, the name of this Club/Society shall be changed to the "UQ Robotics and Technology Society", otherwise abbreviated to "UQ RATS" for a period no less than three (3) years.